 Biome - large areas of the Earth that display similar climatic and geographical features.
 Typically these features determine what type of organisms inhabit these areas.

-Ecosystem – a general term used to describe an area and both its biotic (living) and abiotic (non-living) components.
+Ecosystem – a general term used to describe an area and its biotic (living) and abiotic (non-living) components.

 Community – all of the living organisms that inhabit an ecosystem